 Introduction

 In the realm of data privacy, a significant shift is occurring in global organisations.
 No longer is the focus merely on ticking boxes to meet compliance standards.
-Instead, there is a move towards more robust, planned data privacy frameworks.
+Instead, there is a move towards more robust, planned Global data privacy frameworks.
 These frameworks not only ensure compliance but also add substantial value to the organisation.
 They optimise data usage, foster enhanced customer trust, and boost employee satisfaction.

 The Emergence of Holistic Data Privacy Frameworks